tarantool/doc/doc/reference/configuration/configuration_reference.rst

     The interval in seconds between actions by the :ref:`checkpoint daemon <configuration_persistence_checkpoint_daemon>`.
-    If the option is set to a value greater than zero, and there is activity which causes change to a database, then the checkpoint daemon calls :doc:`box.snapshot() </reference/reference_lua/box_snapshot>` every ``snapshot.by.interval``
+    If the option is set to a value greater than zero, and there is activity that causes change to a database, then the checkpoint daemon calls :doc:`box.snapshot() </reference/reference_lua/box_snapshot>` every ``snapshot.by.interval``
     seconds, creating a new snapshot file each time.
     If the option is set to zero, the checkpoint daemon is disabled.